Hundreds gather to mourn ‘inseparable’ best friends who died in lough

 “Words cannot describe the sorrow and loss that we are feeling as a family as we mourn the life that was, but also the life that might have been,” he said.

-Reuven’s brother Evan gave a speech where he addressed his only brother, telling him “you left me too soon”.
+Reuven’s brother Evin gave a speech where he addressed his brother, telling him “you left me too soon”.

 Reuven’s cousin Juliet said he was “the bravest and most selfless person I know”.